Develop a prototype, then reflect on your choice.

 Warning - this is a rant about those 10-20% of software professionals that give the rest of our community a bad name.

 One of my biggest annoyances in technical management is the 9-to-5 Software Engineer.
 A 9-to-5 Software Engineer (or developer) is someone who views their position simply as a way to pay bills.
-For them, there's little to . . .
+For them, . . .

 Building a classic 3-tier web application controller in Golang.